rust-lang/rust/src/doc/guide.md

 which is how metaprogramming is done in Rust.
 If it were a function instead, it would look like this: `println()`.
 For our purposes, we don't need to worry about this difference.
 Just know that sometimes, you'll see a `!`, and that means that you're calling a macro instead of a normal function.
+Rust implements `println!` as a macro rather than a function for good reasons, but that's a very advanced topic.
+You'll learn more when we talk about macros later.
 One last thing to mention: Rust's macros are significantly different than C macros, if you've used those.
 Don't be scared of using macros.
 We'll get to the details eventually, you'll just have to trust us for now.

 Next, `"Hello, world!"` is a **string**.
 Strings are a surprisingly complicated